chatengine-io/react-chat-engine/CONTRIBUTING.md

 In the top-level dir, run `yarn` to install deps, then `yarn start` to start the ongiong build.

-Additionally the example dir is where we test the newest react-chat-engine instance.
+Additionally the example dir is where we test the newest nextjs-chat-engine instance.
 Run `yarn` to install deps for the example projects, then run `yarn start` to start the app in the browser.

 <!-- ### Bonus: YouTube video